punggolzenith/docker.github.io/get-started/part4.md

 1. Launch Hyper-V Manager
 2. Click **Virtual Switch Manager** in the right-hand menu
 3. Click **Create Virtual Switch** of type **External**
+4. In the `connection type`, make sure you select the current active network connection that you are using.
-4. Give it the name `myswitch`, and check the box to share your host machine's active network adapter
+5. Give it the name `myswitch`, and check the box to share your host machine's active network adapter

 Now, create a couple of VMs using our node management tool,